mxagar/eda_fe_summary/README.md

 	- `df.iloc[]` can access only to row & column index numbers + booleans: `df.iloc[0,'col_name']`, `df.iloc[:,'col_name']`.
 	- `df.loc[]` can access only to row & column labels/names + booleans: `df.loc['a','col_name']`, `df.loc[:,'col_name']`.
 	- `df[]` can be used for changing entire column values, but `df.loc[]` or `df.iloc[]` should be used for changing sliced row values.
+- We can always save any python object as a serialized file using `pickle`; for instance: models or pipelines.
+But: python versions must be consistent when saving and loading.

 ## Data Cleaning